-The Issuers are issuing \$ aggregate principal amount of their % Senior Notes due 2025 (the "2025 notes") and \$ aggregate principal amount of their % Senior Notes due 2028 (the "2028 notes" and, together with the 2025 notes, the "notes").
-The 2025 notes and the 2028 notes will each constitute a separate series of debt securities under the indenture.
+The Issuers are issuing \$ aggregate principal amount of their % Senior Notes due 2029 (solely for purposes of this section, "Description of the 2029 Notes," the "notes").

 The Issuers may issue additional notes of the same or different series from time to time under the indenture.
 Any issuance of additional notes is subject to the covenants set forth below under "- Certain Covenants - Limitations on Incurrence of Indebtedness."
 The notes and any additional notes of the same series subsequently issued will be treated as a single series for all purposes under the indenture, including, without limitation, waivers, amendments, redemptions and offers to purchase.
-Unless the context otherwise requires, for all purposes of the indenture and this "Description of the Notes," references to the notes include any additional notes actually issued.
+Unless the context otherwise requires, for all purposes of the indenture and this "Description of the 2029 Notes," references to the notes include any additional notes actually issued.
 The Issuers will issue notes in denominations of \$2,000 and integral multiples of \$1,000.

-The entire principal amount of the 2025 notes will mature and become due and payable, together with any accrued and unpaid interest, on 2025.
-The 2025 notes will not be entitled to the benefit of any sinking fund.
-Interest on the 2025 notes will accrue at the rate of % per annum and will be payable semi-annually in arrears on and , commencing , 2018.
-The Issuers will make each interest payment on the 2025 notes to the holders of record on the immediately preceding and .
-The entire principal amount of the 2028 notes will mature and become due and payable, together with any accrued and unpaid interest, on , 2028.
-The 2028 notes will not be entitled to the benefit of any sinking fund.
-Interest on the 2028 notes will accrue at the rate of % per annum and will be payable semi-annually in arrears on and , commencing , 2018.
-The Issuers will make each interest payment on the 2028 notes to the holders of record on the immediately preceding and .
+Interest on the notes offered hereby will accrue at the rate of % per annum and will be payable semi-annually in arrears on and commencing , 2019.
+The Issuers will make each interest payment on the notes to the holders of record on the immediately preceding and .
+The entire principal amount of the notes will mature and become due and payable, together with any accrued and unpaid interest, on , 2029.
+The notes will not be entitled to the benefit of any sinking fund.

 Interest on the notes will accrue from the date of original issuance or, if interest has already been paid, from the date it was most recently paid.
 Interest will be computed on the basis of a 360-day year comprised of twelve 30-day months.